microsoft/mssql-scripter/doc/installation_guide.md

 # Installation Guide

 ## Quick Start
-mssql-scritper is installed via pip.
+mssql-scripter is installed via pip.
 If you know pip, you can install mssql-scripter using command
 ```shell
 $ pip install mssql-scripter
 ```